Manuel Neuer: 2010 FIFA World Cup

 In May 2009, Neuer was called up to the senior German squad for a tour of Asia.
 After being named on the substitutes bench for a 1–1 draw with China on 29 May, Neuer made his debut in a match against the United Arab Emirates on 2 June, playing the full 90 minutes of a 7–2 win in Dubai.

 On 17 November, one week after the suicide of Robert Enke, Neuer made his home debut for the Germany senior team at the Arena AufSchalke in a 2–2 draw with Ivory Coast.
 Twelve minutes after replacing Tim Wiese as a half-time substitute, Neuer kicked a clearance against Ivorian player Emmanuel Eboué to concede an equalising goal.
 Although Neuer took responsibility for the goal, manager Joachim Löw called the error "unlucky".

 On 4 May 2010, it was announced that René Adler, who was expected to be Germany's starting goalkeeper at the 2010 FIFA World Cup, would be absent from the tournament due to a rib injury.
 Two days later, Neuer was named as one of the three goalkeepers in the squad for the tournament, alongside Tim Wiese and Hans-Jörg Butt.
 On 28 May, Löw confirmed that Neuer would be Germany's starting goalkeeper at the World Cup.

 Neuer made his competitive debut for Germany in the team's opening match of the tournament, keeping a clean sheet as the team beat Australia 4–0 on 14 June.
 During the group stage, he only conceded a single goal, a close range shot by Milan Jovanović in the 1–0 loss to Serbia.
-In the round of 16, he provided the assist for Miroslav Klose's opening goal against England, winning 4–1.
+In the round of 16, he provided the assist for Miroslav Klose's opening goal against England, winning 4–1, becoming the first goalkeeper in World Cup history to be involved in a goal since detailed statistics have been recorded.
 In the same match, England's Frank Lampard had a goal disallowed after his shot hit the crossbar and bounced past the goal line.
 Controversially, Neuer admitted that he knew it was a legitimate goal, but acted in a way to make the referee doubt this.
 He played in all of Germany's World Cup matches apart from the third-place game against Uruguay, when Hans-Jörg Butt was selected to start.